Latin honors and eligibility

 No. Students who have multiple majors in the College of Arts and Sciences can choose to write a thesis in each major in order to graduate with honors in each discipline.
 No matter how many theses you write, you must have defended them and been awarded honors before you graduate.

-Students on a BA/MA degree plan must complete all honors requirements, including the thesis defense, during the BA portion of their program.
+Students on a BA/MA or BAM degree plan must complete all honors requirements, including the thesis defense, during the BA portion of their program.
 Latin honors will be affixed to the BA portion of the degree when the BA/MA is awarded.

 The Scholarly Communications page on the Libraries' website is a good place to start.
 They also point to the Copyright Advisory Office at Columbia University, where there are a number of tools that can help you navigate what is and is not fair use.
 You can also visit the American Library Association Fair Use Evaluator.

 You are welcome to make changes to your committee as needed.
 Please be sure that any prospective new member meets the following eligibility requirements: “To be eligible to serve on a thesis committee a member must be a regular full-time faculty member or a multi-year contract instructor involved in an instructional program at the University of Colorado Boulder.
 In terms of rank, this means Professor, Associate Professor, Assistant Professor, Senior Instructor, or Instructor.
 Graduate students are not permitted to serve on thesis committees.”
 If you are changing your Outside Reader, also be sure that they are outside your major department.
 If you're changing your Thesis Advisor or Honors Council Representative, you will need to submit an addendum to your registration form.
 Please contact the Honors Program Office for instructions on how to do this.
 Please also contact the office if you're not sure of a prospective committee member's eligibility; we are happy to confirm eligibility for you.